simdjson/simdjson/doc/basics.md

   ondemand::object and ondemand::array.
 We also have explicit methods such as `get_string()`, `get_double()`,
   `get_uint64()`, `get_int64()`, `get_bool()`, `get_object()` and `get_array()`.
 After a cast or an explicit method,
   the number, string or boolean will be parsed, or the initial `[` or `{` will be verified.
 An exception is thrown if the cast is not possible.
+The `get_string()` returns a valid UTF-8 string, after unescaping characters as needed: unmatched surrogate pairs are treated as an error.
+When calling `get_uint64()` and `get_int64()`, if the number does not fit in a corresponding 64-bit integer type, it is also considered an error.

   > IMPORTANT NOTE: values can only be parsed once.
 Since documents are *iterators*, once you have
   > parsed a value (such as by casting to double), you cannot get at it again.
 It is an error to call